goncalor/docker-alias/README.markdown

     source ~/.config/docker-alias/docker.alias

-That will make the new aliases available the next time you log in.
+That will make the new aliases available the next time you open a terminal.
 If you want to make them available right now just run that same command on your current shell.